Valerie Taylor (diver): Career

 In addition to their work in film, the Taylors have performed conservation work in Australia and elsewhere.
-They have campaigned to prevent oil exploration in Ningaloo Marine Park, the overturning of mining rights on Coral Sea Islands, the protection of the Great Barrier Reef prior to its being awarded World Heritage status, and they have lobbied for marine sanctuary zones in South Australia.
+They have campaigned to prevent oil exploration in Ningaloo Marine Park, the overturning of mining rights on Coral Sea Islands, the protection of the Great Barrier Reef prior to its being awarded World Heritage status, and they lobbied for marine sanctuary zones in South Australia.

-Taylor has worked as an underwater photographer, and work has appeared in National Geographic Magazine, including some macro images of coral and invertebrates on the Great Barrier Reef that were featured on its front cover in 1973.
+Taylor worked as an underwater photographer, with some of her work appearing in National Geographic magazine.
+In 1973, some macro images of coral and invertebrates on the Great Barrier Reef were featured on its front cover.

 During the early 1980s Taylor began experiments with sharks wearing a steel mesh suit.
-The 1981 front cover of National Geographic magazine featured Taylor, off the coast of California, during one of these experiments with Blue sharks wearing this chainmail suit.
+The 1981 front cover of National Geographic magazine featured Taylor, off the coast of California, during one of these experiments with blue sharks wearing a chainmail suit.

+Taylor remained active in lobbying in favour of marine conservation into the 21st century.
+She campaigned against ocean plastic pollution overfishing.

+In 2014, Taylor campaigned against an Opposition Bill to remove sanctuary zones from marine parks in South Australia.

+Recognition and awards

 In 1981 Taylor was awarded the NOGI award for Arts, Academy of Underwater Arts & Sciences, presented by the Academy of Underwater Arts and Sciences (AUAS).

-In 1986, Taylor was appointed by Prince Bernhard of the Netherlands, the 'Rider of the Order of the Golden Ark' for marine conservation.
-She was recognised for her successful efforts protecting of the habitat of the potato cod near Lizard Island – the first gazetted protection of the Great Barrier Reef.
+In 1986, Taylor was appointed by Prince Bernhard of the Netherlands, the Rider of the Order of the Golden Ark for marine conservation.
+She was recognised for her successful efforts protecting of the habitat of the potato cod near Lizard Island, Queensland – the first gazetted protection of the Great Barrier Reef.

 She was awarded the 1997 American Nature Photographer of the year award for a picture of a whale shark swimming with her nephew in Ningaloo Marine Park.
 By 2000 she was inducted into the Women Divers Hall of Fame.

+In 2001, she was awarded the Serventy Conservation Medal for her work with Ron Taylor in promoting a greater understanding of the Great Barrier Reef and the need to protect its wildlife.

-At 66 years old she was still diving with sharks and was awarded the Centenary Medal for service to Australian society in marine conservation and the Australian Senior Achiever of the Year.
+At 66 years old she was still diving with sharks, and was awarded the Centenary Medal for service to Australian society in marine conservation and the Australian Senior Achiever of the Year.

 In 2008 Taylor received the Australian Geographic Lifetime of Conservation award.

-In 2010 Taylor was awarded an AM For service to conservation and the environment as an advocate for the protection and preservation of marine wildlife and habitats, particularly the Great Barrier Reef and Ningaloo Reef, and as an underwater cinematographer and photographer.
+In 2010 Taylor was made a Member of the Order of Australia For service to conservation and the environment as an advocate for the protection and preservation of marine wildlife and habitats, particularly the Great Barrier Reef and Ningaloo Reef, and as an underwater cinematographer and photographer.

-Taylor's husband Ron died from leukemia in 2012.
-Taylor remained active in lobbying in favour of marine conservation.
-She has illustrated and written a children's book, campaigned against ocean plastic pollution overfishing and published her memoirs.
-In 2014, Valerie campaigned against an Opposition Bill to remove sanctuary zones from marine parks in South Australia.